hitzhangjie/golang-debugger/doc/1-introduction.md

 >
 >This plan started in 2018.7, but it is held on for nearly one year...my bad.
 >
->Hope we can finish this book in 2019!
+>Hope I can finish this book in 2019!

 ## 1.4 Contact